AF-Github1/WebotsWorkshop/README.md

 Only the node that we use for the supervisor should be declared as TRUE and nothing else.

+Below it will be shown an example of what you can do using the supervisor and some basics on how to code it

           SUPERVISOR EXAMPLE

 #Imports the supervisor API

 from controller import Supervisor

 #Declaring timestep value

 TIME_STEP = 32

 #In here we declare the node as a supervisor node instead of a robot node

 robot = Supervisor()

    --------------------------------------------------------